 Publishing lingo can be tricky.
-When you’re making the decision about whether to self-publish your work or pursue a traditional publishing house, you may stumble upon some unfamiliar terms.
-Below we have outlined some of the most commonly used terms in the traditional publishing world to help.
+When you’re deciding how to publish your work, you may stumble upon some unfamiliar terms.
+Below we have outlined some of the most commonly used terms in the publishing world to help.

 This refers to the amount of money you receive up front from a traditional publisher.
-Depending on your deal it can range from a few hundred dollars to hundreds of thousands, though first time/mid-list authors should expect more modest amounts.
-The structure of how an advance is paid out varies by the Publisher but range from half on signing and
+Depending on your deal it can range from a few hundred dollars to hundreds of thousands.
+Though first time/mid-list authors should expect more modest amounts.
+The structure of how an advance is paid out varies by the Publisher.
+Some will pay half on signing and

-Once a traditional publisher has made back the money it advanced you to write the book, you will begin earning royalties.
-Like an advance, the amount you receive per book sold (to a retailer at the wholesale price) will vary based on many factors, although typically it will be on the smaller side–say 6.5% to 10% for print editions (rates differ for paperbacks versus hardcovers) and 25% for eBooks.
-Payment schedules will differ based on the publisher, but will typically be doled out on a quarterly or twice-a-year basis.
+Once a traditional publisher has earned the money it advanced you to write the book, you will begin earning royalties.
+Like an advance, the amount you receive per book sold will vary based on many factors.
+Typically, it will be on the lower side.
+Say 6.5% to 10% for print editions (rates differ for paperbacks versus hardcovers) and 25% for ebooks.
+Payment schedules will differ based on the publisher, but they typically pay will on a quarterly or twice-a-year basis.

 - Revenue: a general term for any money Lulu pays you for book sales

 - Royalty: a specific type of revenue that comes from retail sales and is subject to United States of America income tax laws

 - Profit: the net income for your work after other expenses have been accounted for, including payment to contributors, pre-production, labor, marketing and overhead costs.